Heisenberg double as braided commutative Yetter-Drinfel'd module algebra over Drinfel'd double in multiplier Hopf algebra case: Introduction

 \section{Introduction}

-\theequation{\thesection.\arabic{equation}} For a finite dimensional Hopf algebra $H$, there is a Yetter-Drinfel'd $\mathcal{D}(H)$-module algebra structure on the Heisenberg double $\mathcal{H}(H^{*})$ endowed with a heterotic action of the Drinfel'd double $\mathcal{D}(H)$, moreover $\mathcal{H}(H^{*})$ is braided commutative in terms of the braiding of Yetter-Drinfel'd module (see \cite{S11}).
+\theequation{\thesection.\arabic{equation}} As shown in \cite{S11}, for a finite dimensional Hopf algebra $H$, there is a Yetter-Drinfel'd $\mathcal{D}(H)$-module algebra structure on the Heisenberg double $\mathcal{H}(H^{*})$ endowed with a heterotic action of the Drinfel'd double $\mathcal{D}(H)$, moreover $\mathcal{H}(H^{*})$ is braided commutative in terms of the braiding of Yetter-Drinfel'd module.

-One main question naturally arise: if this result also holds for some infinite dimensional Hopf algebras?
-For this, we introduce the generalized Heisenberg double $\mathscr{H}$, and using the multiplier Hopf algebra theory to deal with a more general case.
+One question naturally arises: if this result also holds for some infinite dimensional Hopf algebras?

-Multiplier Hopf algebra, introduced by A. Van Daele \cite{V94}, play a very important role in duality of a class of infinite dimensional Hopf algebras.
-Its motivating example is $K(G)$ of complex functions with finite support in $G$.
-Multiplier Hopf algebra can be considered as a generalization of Hopf algebra.
-Many of the results involving the duality for finite dimensional Hopf algebras, have naturally generalizations to regular multiplier Hopf algebras (with integrals), such as Drinfel'd double (see \cite{DV04,YW11a}), Yetter-Drinfel'd module (see \cite{D08,YW11b}).
-It is worth mentioning that Yetter-Drinfel'd modules over a multiplier Hopf algebra(defined in \cite{YW11b}), are not algebras but only vector spaces satisfying some certain conditions, generalizing the former definition.
+As we know, the duality of an infinite dimensional Hopf algebra is no longer a Hopf algebra.
+Therefore, the classic Hopf theory obviously cannot deal with this question, we should use another method: multiplier Hopf algebra theory.
+Multiplier Hopf algebras, considered as a generalization of Hopf algebras, play a very important role in the duality of a class of infinite dimensional Hopf algebras (see \cite{V94, V98}).
+Many constructions, such as Drinfel'd double (see \cite{DV04,YW11a}), Yetter-Drinfel'd module (see \cite{D08,YW11b}), have naturally generalized.
+Multiplier Hopf algebra becomes a useful tool to deal with some infinite dimensional Hopf algebra questions.

-In this paper, we use the Drinfel'd double $\mathscr{D}$ (defined on a pairing of regular multiplier Hopf algebras) and Yetter-Drinfel'd module (defined in \cite{YW11b}) to shown that the answer of question above is yes.
-Heisenberg double $\mathscr{H}$ is a (left-left) $\mathscr{D}$-Yetter-Drinfel'd module algebra, and braided commutative.
+In this paper, we use the multiplier Hopf algebra theory to deal with a more general case, and give a positive answer to the question.
+Based on a pairing of regular multiplier Hopf algebras, we show the Heisenberg double $\mathscr{H}$ is a (left-left) $\mathscr{D}$-Yetter-Drinfel'd module algebra, and braided commutative.
+Furthermore, we apply the conclusion to some special infinite dimensional Hopf algebras, such as co-Frobenius Hopf algebras.

 The paper is organized in the following way.
-In section 2, we recall some notions which we will use in the following, such as multiplier Hopf algebra, Drinfel'd double and Yetter-Drinfel'd modules.
+In section 2, we recall some notions which we will use in the following, such as multiplier Hopf algebras, Drinfel'd doubles and Yetter-Drinfel'd modules.

-In section 3, we first introduce a generalized Heisenberg double $\mathscr{H}$ based on a pairing of regular multiplier Hopf algebras, then define an action and a coaction of $\mathscr{D}$ on $\mathscr{H}$, which makes $\mathscr{H}$ a (left-left) $\mathscr{D}$-Yetter-Drinfel'd module algebra (see Theorem 3.6).